 Absolutely!
 We’ve got jazz, pops, classical, holiday favorites and more.
 The diversity of the music we play ensures that there is something for every taste.
 In addition to our musical variety, the ASO is committed to providing an environment that is welcoming and inclusive to all patrons.
 We request that persons requiring handicap assistance call the ASO box office at (517) 264-3121.
+All patrons, regardless of age, must have a ticket to attend concerts.
 While all ages are welcome to attend our performances, some concerts may be more appropriate for children, such as our ASO Young People’s Concerts or holiday programs.
 Please consider that young listeners may have a hard time sitting still and quiet for the duration of the concert and may become a distraction to other audience members.

 The ASO serves as the Professional Orchestra-in-Residence at Adrian College in Adrian, MI.
 We have the privilege of using Dawson Auditorium on the Adrian College campus as our main rehearsal and performance space.
 Throughout the year you might also be able to see us in concert at the Holy Rosary Chapel on the Adrian Dominican campus, or out in the community performing one of our educational programs at a local school or library.

-Our tickets range from $12.00-$29.00 depending on where you would like to sit in the auditorium.
-There is a $4.00 handling fee for every order.
+Our tickets range from $12.00- $37.00 depending on where you would like to sit in the auditorium.
+There is a $4.00 processing fee on every in-person, phone order or online orders.
+The fee is the same whether you pay with cash, check or credit card.

 You can call us at the ASO office at (517) 264-3121, order online, or purchase tickets in person either at our office in Mahan Hall on the Adrian College campus or at the Dawson Auditorium box office on the day of the concert.
 The Dawson box office opens 2 hours prior to a concert.
 Preordered tickets can be mailed to you, picked up in the ASO office, or held for you at Will Call at the concert venue.
 Tickets ordered the week of the concert will automatically be held at Will Call.